Ghosts scare off gore for Halloween movies

 "Audiences realized that the feeling of suspense and the anticipation of horror is actually more emotionally impacting than graphic horror itself in these low-budget movies," Derrickson said.

-The "Paranormal Activity" franchise was released by Paramount Pictures, a unit of Viacom Inc (VIAB.O), while Lions Gate Entertainment's LGF.N Summit studio distributed "Sinister" as well as the "Saw" and "Hostel" films.
+The "Paranormal Activity" franchise was released by Paramount Pictures, a unit of Viacom Inc, while Lions Gate Entertainment's Summit studio distributed "Sinister" as well as the "Saw" and "Hostel" films.

 (Reporting by Piya Sinha-Roy, editing by Jill Serjeant and Dale Hudson)